 Please click any of these links to buy new, packaged undies for DV victims, parents and children alike.
 All sizes and ages are needed.
 Women’s Underwear or Girls Underwear and Boys Underwear.
 A few dollars can send 5 or 10 pairs of underwear to this effort.
 Or buy new underwear however you like, but ship them to Robbyn Ackner, Crown Consulting FL, 125 S. State Rd.
 7, 104–244, Wellington, Florida, 33414.
 If you live locally, send me an email or connect with me on Facebook, and we can make arrangements to share a cup of coffee and I can pick them up from you directly.
-For a tax receipt, downloaded it HERE and email me by using the contact link on the left side of this page and I’ll make sure that you get a tax receipt.
+For a tax receipt, downloaded it HERE and message me and I’ll make sure that you get a tax receipt.
 For more information on the drive, feel free to reach out to me and I’ll answer whatever questions you may have.
 Please do this now, or as soon as you possibly can.

 Thank you for your support, Please click the links.
 Do so now, it takes just a few minutes of your time.
 If you wish to send a cash donation, please send it directly to the YWCA, please use my name as a reference and direct your donation to go to Harmony House.
 Contact me for further details on how to do that.
 As a former victim, now a survivor, and on behalf of the Domestic Violence victims and children who struggle every year, thousands of them in Palm Beach County alone, I am very grateful for your support.